 In-band measurement reports may be transferred during an optional measurement report phase.
 If enabled, the in-band measurement report phase starts when the ranging phase ends.
 The in-band measurement report phase is referred to as report phase in the following.

 The report phase consists of one, or more packet slots.
-The duration of the first slot in the report phase is of duration MrpFirstSlot RSTUs.
-The duration of the second slot in the report phase is of duration MrpSecondSlot RSTUs.
+The duration of the first slot in the report phase is of duration MrpFirstSlot slots.
+The duration of the second slot in the report phase is of duration MrpSecondSlot slots.

 If the report phase only contains one packet slot, either the transmitter, or the responder shall transmit a measurement report packet in the slot.
-Whether the initiator, or the transponder transmit a report packet is configured by the report mode.
+Whether the initiator, or the responder transmit a report packet is configured by the report mode.

-If the report phase contains two packet slots, the initiator shall transmit a report packet in the first slot, and the responder shall transmit a report packet in the second slot.
+If the report phase contains two packet slots, the responder shall transmit a report packet in the first slot, and the initiator shall transmit a report packet in the second slot.

 Figure 1.1.4.1 - NBA-MMS-UWB measurement report phase